 Buying a new car is a major investment and most people understandably want to purchase a vehicle that will stand the test of time.

-The best auto insurance can offer peace of mind for situations like breakdowns and accidents, but cover is unlikely to extend to everyday wear and tear, so choosing the right motor is crucial if you want to rack up the miles.
+The best auto insurance can offer peace of mind for accidents, but cover is unlikely to extend to everyday wear and tear, so choosing the right motor is crucial if you want to rack up the miles, and maybe even the best roadside assistance services too.

 According to a study by iSeeCars.com, the average ownership period for a new car is 8.4 years, with the website analyzing over five million cars sold by their original owners between January 2014 and December 2018 to arrive at the figure.